 You can also customize the appearance of the switch the way you want.

 You can visit your website on the frontend and click the switch on the bottom right corner to test the dark mode.

 Overall, Kadence implementation of the dark mode is perfect for blogs and users who have the Kadence Membership.

 Should You Use The Dark Mode WordPress Plugin?

 The night mode does add to the good user experience of the reader.
 If you have a blog, adding dark mode can enhance the reading experience of your users.

 The users are likely to spend more time on the website which will help you in your SEO effort.

 Does WordPress Have a Dark Mode?

-It lets you have dark mode on the frontend as well as backend of your website.
+It lets you add dark mode on the frontend as well as the backend of your website.

 That it!
 I hope you found this article helpful.
 Do you think more websites should add a dark mode option on their website?
 Do let me know in the comment section below.